amd/aocl-crypto/docs/internal/design.md

 Dynamic dispatcher in the library optimally dispatches to best possible function for a given architecture, this decision is made once in the lifetime of the process and would not add any overhead due to decision making process.
-Each algorithm would exist in at least 2 forms,
+Each algorithm would exist in at least 2 forms

   1. A Reference Implementation
   2. An Optimized Implementation.
-    - An Architectural optimization
-    - Instruction Set optimized (Supporting AES-NI)
+        - AVX  SIMD
+        - AVX2 SIMD
+        - AESNI accelerated instructions
+        - Hardware off-load processing

+Any x86_64 machine that doesn't support AVX, the reference implementation (very very slow) will be available, but we dont commit to support any machine before full implementation of AVX.

+Each of them are dynamically dispatched to at runtime based on CPUID features.

 Offloading Support: Accelerators are the new trend in high-end computing to take the load of computing and are becoming de-facto standard in the industry.
 The